krixgris/MidiToOSC/README.md

 I included a commented launcher.sh that I use to automatically launch the script on reboot of the pi.
 Set it up using a guide on https://www.instructables.com/Raspberry-Pi-Launch-Python-script-on-startup/

+Note (literally):
+If you have no way to reload the configuration because you messed up your config, the config will be reloaded if you send a note_on with velocity 126 on any channel.
+This will/should be updated to a smarter panic solution, but not sure when that would happen.